oriuminc/vagrant-ariadne/README.md

 Goals
 -----

   - Use your preferred tools from the local host machine (Drush, IDE, etc.)
   - Changes should be immediately observable in browser
   - Implement as little server configuration as possible that is specific to the Vagrant environment.
 It will strive to be as "production-like" as possible.
   - Configured with advanced performance tools (Varnish, Memcache, APC, etc.)
+  - Configured with Percona, the drop-in MySQL replacement used by enterprise Drupal hosting providers.
   - Configured with debugging tools (xhprof, xdebug, webgrind)
   - Provision VM as quickly as possible (persistent shared folders for caches)

 Features
 --------